engula/engula/docs/design.md

 ### Create a database

-To create a database, a client sends a request with a database descriptor to the init group.
+To create a database, a client sends a database descriptor to the init group.
 The init group allocates a unique database id to the database and adds the database descriptor to the databases collection.

 ## Collection management

 ### Create a collection

-To create a collection, a client sends a request with a collection descriptor to the init group.
+To create a collection, a client sends a collection descriptor to the init group.
 The init group allocates a unique collection id to the collection and adds the collection descriptor to the collections collection.

 A collection consists of at least one shard.
-The init group needs to assign the shards of a collection to some groups when a collection is created.
+When a collection is created, the init group also creates one or more shards for the collection and then assigns the shards to some groups before the collection is available.